Funds that support Allied Health

 The Central Illinois Blood Center was founded in 1971 to serve as the link between people willing to give blood and those who need it.
 The Central Illinois Community Blood Center (CICBC) Scholarship was established for junior and senior full-time students enrolled in the Clinical Laboratory Science Program at UIS.
 Amid a dramatic nation-wide shortage, the CIBC scholarships are designed to encourage qualified students to pursue careers as blood banking and transfusion medicine technologists.

-A NEW scholarship.
-James Evenson, of Siemens Healthcare Diagnostics, encouraged UIS Clinical Laboratory Sciences students to apply for a Siemens corporate scholarship.
+James Evenson, of Siemens Healthcare Diagnostics, encouraged UIS Medical Laboratory Sciences students to apply for a Siemens corporate scholarship.
 After student Katelyn Fanning won a scholarship, Mr. Evenson responded by creating his own scholarship and then secured a Siemens grant for his contribution.
 How great is that?

-The Health Professions Scholarship was established by a grant from the Central Illinois Consortium for Health Manpower Education to benefit Nursing, Clinical Laboratory Science, and Health Services Administration students.
+The Health Professions Scholarship was established by a grant from the Central Illinois Consortium for Health Manpower Education to benefit Nursing, Medical Laboratory Science, and Health Services Administration students.

 We welcome your inquiries.
 Please feel free to contact us.